edufonseca/icassp19/README.md

 The framework comprises all the basic stages: feature extraction, training, inference and evaluation.

+**NOTES**:
-NOTE: The code is available and it is functional.
-The dataset will hopefully be made available in the coming days through Zenodo (linked from this repository).
-In addition, extended descriptions of the dataset and baseline system will be made available.
+- The code is available and it is functional.
+- The FSDnoisy18k dataset is available from its companion site: <a href="http://www.eduardofonseca.net/FSDnoisy18k/" target="_blank">http://www.eduardofonseca.net/FSDnoisy18k/</a>.
+- In addition, an extended description of the baseline system will be made available soon.

 ## Dependencies
 This framework is tested on Ubuntu 17.10 using a conda environment.
 To duplicate the conda environment: